EU airline carbon cash should help fill climate fund

 "Financial ministers have started this discussion by saying it could go into this (climate funding), but through national budgets."

-The European Union re-committed to providing 7.2 billion euros ($9.4 billion) for a pot of climate money referred to as "fast-track financing", covering the period 2010-12.
+The European Union re-committed to providing 7.2 billion euros for a pot of climate money referred to as "fast-track financing", covering the period 2010-12.

 After that, a Green Climate Fund will be seeking to channel funds of up to $100 billion per year by 2020.
 The fund's design was agreed at U.N. talks in Durban, South Africa, last year, but environmental campaigners say it is an empty shell.